stormtheory/friday-ai/README.md

 # friday-ai:
-FRIDAY (Friendly Responsive Intelligent Digital Assistant for You) F.R.I.D.A.Y. is a lightweight, self-hosted AI environment I’m building under the name alias Stormtheory—designed to offer the power of GPT-like models with full privacy, locally ran, with security, and user control at its core.
+FRIDAY (Friendly Responsive Intelligent Digital Assistant for You) F.R.I.D.A.Y. is a lightweight, self-hosted AI environment I’m building under the name alias Stormtheory — designed to offer the power of GPT-like models with full privacy, locally ran, with security, and user control at its core.

-Created for ease of use and respect for your data, F.R.I.D.A.Y. runs entirely from home—no cloud, no tracking, no compromise—just a fast, private AI that works for you, not on you.
+Created for ease of use and respect for your data, F.R.I.D.A.Y. runs entirely from home — no cloud, no tracking, no compromise—just a fast, private AI that works for you, not on you.

 # In the Works:
 Local API to GPT4 to allow for more tokens and more work to get done faster.
 UI enhancements and adding stable-diffusion-xl-base-1.0 as an option from the main webUI.
 More stored documents and better referancing using the local API calls.

 # System Requirements:
+- Ubuntu/Mint is only tested to be supported.
+- Nvidia GPUs and nvidia-driver but AMD can be added.
+- 8GBs of homespace
+- 4GBs of /tmp space (first time install)

-At this time Ubuntu/Mint is only tested to be supported, and currently only supporting Nvidia GPUs but AMD can be added, but could work on RHEL/Rocky/CentOS, no Yum/DNF package support yet.
+Friday could work on RHEL/Rocky/CentOS, no Yum/DNF package support yet.
 Please feedback if you want a YUM/DNF .rpm package.
 If there is interest in other Linux flavors/families please let me know or it's just a project for me and my family :P as our daily drivers.

 # INSTALL:
+ Run scripts will create(if not present) or open the virtual Enviorment needed for AI tools to run.
+ Note you will need at least 4G of /tmp space available for the first time startup install.
+ Virtual environment may take up 7Gbs of space for all needed packages.

 1) Download the latest released .deb package file off of github and install on your system.
 2) Build DEB Install file: